 Alma mater: Texas Tech with a degree in communications

-Significant other: Husband Sonny Dykes, head football coach at SMU
+Significant other: Husband Sonny Dykes, former head football coach at SMU, now at TCU

 Parenting goal: “Structure.
 Every kid is different, but I think our house is a little cuckoo-crazy just because of football, and there’s a million things going on.
 I know immediately, if our kids are out of whack, it’s because there’s been no structure.”